 Building a Strong Future for Edmonton’s Youth

 This alternative high school supports Edmonton’s inner-city youth with a stable and consistent path that goes beyond the classroom.
-Youth are given guidance regarding accommodation, counseling, nutrition and medical care.
+Youth are given guidance regarding accommodation, counselling, nutrition and medical care.
 Its strong sense of community has created a safe haven offering many at-risk youth a solution and promising future.
 Through this initiative, the EOCF will help leave a lasting legacy for the City of Edmonton and its downtown core.

 Helping youth achieve their full potential both academically and personally is a fundamental goal of Inner City High School and in some cases, the work will be nothing short of lifesaving.